camunda/camunda-docs/optimize/self-managed/optimize-deployment/advanced-features/import-guide.md

 It is very likely that these metrics change for different data sets because the speed of the import depends on how the data is distributed.

 The import is also affected by how the involved components are set up.
-For instance, if you deploy the Camunda engine on a different machine than Optimize and Elasticsearch to provide both applications with more computation resources, the process is likely to speed up.
+For instance, if you deploy the Camunda engine on a different machine than Optimize and Elasticsearch/OpenSearch to provide both applications with more computation resources, the process is likely to speed up.
 If the Camunda engine and Optimize are physically far away from each other, the network latency might slow down the import.

 ### Setup